Amanda Duncan disappearance - 25th Anniversary appeal

 Appeals were also issued to trace a second vehicle - a red Ford Orion - which was seen in Portman’s Walk at 11.50pm, with a noisy exhaust or engine and driven by a white man aged between 25-30 years-old.
 Police are now satisfied that they have identified this vehicle and eliminated the driver from the investigation.

-Andy Guy, the Major Crime Review and Cold Case Manager, from the Joint Norfolk and Suffolk Major Investigation Team, said: “At the 25th anniversary of Amanda Duncan’s disappearance, it is right we again seek information from the public that may be known but has never been communicated to the police.
+Andy Guy, the Major Crime Review and Unsolved Case Manager, from the Joint Norfolk and Suffolk Major Investigation Team, said: “At the 25th anniversary of Amanda Duncan’s disappearance, it is right we again seek information from the public that may be known but has never been communicated to the police.

 “Amanda was involved in two high-risk activities: the use of Class A drugs; and sex work.
 I believe there are people out there who were involved in those activities and who know, or strongly suspect, what happened to Amanda.